Simple characterizations for commutativity of quantum weakest preconditions: Introduction

-This paper provides some simple characterizations for commutativity of quantum weakest preconditions.
-The main idea is that we should characterize the commutativity of quantum weakest preconditions in terms of the properties of quantum weakest preconditions.
-The most obvious property of quantum weakest precondition is that quantum weakest precondition is again an observable, (see Lemma \ref{lem6} in the sequel), i.e., a Hermitian operator on the state space, although we often forgot this fact in practice.
+This paper provides three simple characterizations for commutativity of quantum weakest preconditions.
+The main idea is that we should characterize the commutativity of quantum weakest preconditions in terms of the properties of quantum weakest preconditions rather than the $[M,N]$.
+The most obvious property of quantum weakest precondition is that quantum weakest precondition is again an observable, (see Lemma \ref{lem6} in the sequel), i.e. a Hermitian operator on the state space, although we often forgot this fact in practice.